Roman Breviary: Early printed editions

 Before the advent of printing, breviaries were written by hand and were often richly decorated with initials and miniature illustrations telling stories in the lives of Christ or the saints, or stories from the Bible.
 Later printed breviaries usually have woodcut illustrations, interesting in their own right but with poor relation to the beautifully illuminated breviaries.

 The beauty and value of many of the Latin Breviaries were brought to the notice of English churchmen by one of the numbers of the Oxford Tracts for the Times, since which time they have been much more studied, both for their own sake and for the light they throw upon the English Prayer-Book.

-From a bibliographical point of view some of the early printed Breviaries are among the rarest of literary curiosities, being merely local.
-The copies were not spread far, and were soon worn out by the daily use made of them.
-Doubtless many editions have perished without leaving a trace of their existence, while others are known by unique copies.
+Early printed Breviaries were locally distributed and quickly worn out by daily use.
+As a result, surviving copies are rare; of those editions which survive at all, many are known only by a single copy.

 In Scotland the only one which has survived the convulsions of the 16th century is Aberdeen Breviary, a Scottish form of the Sarum Office (the Sarum Rite was much favoured in Scotland as a kind of protest against the jurisdiction claimed by the diocese of York), revised by William Elphinstone (bishop 1483–1514), and printed at Edinburgh by Walter Chapman and Androw Myllar in 1509–1510.
 Four copies have been preserved of it, of which only one is complete; but it was reprinted in facsimile in 1854 for the Bannatyne Club by the munificence of the Duke of Buccleuch.
 It is particularly valuable for the trustworthy notices of the early history of Scotland which are embedded in the lives of the national saints.
 Though enjoined by royal mandate in 1501 for general use within the realm of Scotland, it was probably never widely adopted.
 The new Scottish Proprium sanctioned for the Catholic province of St Andrews in 1903 contains many of the old Aberdeen collects and antiphons.

 The Sarum or Salisbury Breviary itself was very widely used.
 The first edition was printed at Venice in 1483 by Raynald de Novimagio in folio; the latest at Paris, 1556, 1557.
 While modern Breviaries are nearly always printed in four volumes, one for each season of the year, the editions of the Sarum never exceeded two parts.